turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

     pairs: UnorderedMap<String, String>,
 }
 ```
-We have our main structure `KeyValue` which has one field `pairs`. `pairs` field have a type of `UnorderedMap` which we have imported from `near_sdk::collections`.
-[Unordered Map](docs.rs/near-sdk/3.1.0/near_sdk/collections/struct.UnorderedMap.html) is a data structure that utilizes underlying blockchain trie storage more efficiently.
+We have our main structure `KeyValue` which has one field `pairs`. `pairs` is of type `UnorderedMap` which we have imported from `near_sdk::collections`. [`UnorderedMap`](docs.rs/near-sdk/3.1.0/near_sdk/collections/struct.UnorderedMap.html) is a data structure that utilizes underlying blockchain trie storage more efficiently.

 `#[near_bindgen]` and `#[derive(BorshDeserialize, BorshSerialize)]` are attributes.

 What are attributes?
 A declarative tag that is used to convey information to runtime about the behaviors of various elements like classes, methods, structures, enumerators, assemblies, etc.

-We wrap our struct `KeyValue` in `#[near_bindgen]` and it generates a smart contract compatible with NEAR blockchain.
-The second attribute helps to serialization and de-serialization of the data.
+By adding the macro `#[near_bindgen]` we provide our struct `KeyValue` with generated boilerplate code to make it compatible with the NEAR blockchain.
+The second macro, `#[derive(BorshDeserialize, BorshSerialize)]` assists in the serialization and de-serialization of the data for sending it to or retreiving it from NEAR.

 ### Default Implementation

 Every type in Rust has a `Default` implementation but here we want provide our own default implementation for `keyValue` struct.
-Add following snippet below the comment `// 2.
-Default Implementation`:
+Add the following snippet below the comment `// 2.
+Default Implementation` in `lib.rs`:

 ```rust
 impl Default for KeyValue {